DIGNEA/dignea/docs/markdown/01_0_mea_example.md

 We will be creating a set of KP instances which will be adapted to the performance of a specific Genetic Algorithm configuration.
 For this experiment we will be defining:

-1. MEA's parameter configuration.
+1. EIG's parameter configuration.
 2. Bounds and size of the KP instances to generate.
 3. The portfolio of algorithms to solve the instances.
 In this case, different configurations of GAs.
-4. How to create a MEA object using the MEABuilder class.
+4. How to create a EIG object using the EIGBuilder class.
 5. Running the experiment.
 6. Collecting the results in different instance files (".kp").

 The full source code of this example is available at the Github repository insider the example directory.
-Link to file [here](https://github.com/amarrerod/dignea/blob/0d2028184cefd181279c3ebd9b0c6e3fcb6dfccf/examples/MEAKPExperiment.cpp).
+Link to file [here](https://github.com/amarrerod/dignea/blob/0d2028184cefd181279c3ebd9b0c6e3fcb6dfccf/examples/EIGKPExperiment.cpp).

 ## Parameter configuration

-### MEA configuration
+### EIG configuration
-First of all, we will define the parameters for MEA.
-For a successfull run of MEA we need to specify the following parameters:
+First of all, we will define the parameters for EIG.
+For a successfull run of EIG we need to specify the following parameters:

 1. The number of generations to perform.
 2. How many reps will the algorithm in the portfolio perform at each generation over every single instance.
 3. The crossover and mutation rates for the genetic operators.
-4. The number of instances to evolve (this is the "population size" of MEA).
+4. The number of instances to evolve (this is the "population size" of EIG).
 5. How to evaluate the fitness of the instances.
 Here we will define EasyInstance to generate instances that are easy to solve by the target algorithm.
 6. Fitness and diversity ratios for the WFF to compute the fitness.
 7. Minimum diversity threshold to include a instance in the NoveltySearch archive.
 8. Number of neighbours (k) to compute the diversity.
 9. Distance metric to compute the diversity.
 In this case, Euclidean.
-10. The Instance Generation Problem for MEA.
-For this example, IKPProblem since we are trying to generate KP instance.
+10. The Instance Generation Problem for EIG.
+For this example, KPDomain since we are trying to generate KP instance.

 ### Knapsack Problem instances